sacridini/Awesome-Geospatial/README.md

 ## Scala

+* [fulgurite](https://github.com/SatelliteApplicationsCatapult/fulgurite) - Fulgurite is a way to use Apache Spark to process GeoTIFF images in a distributed way.
 * [geoscript.scala](https://github.com/dwins/geoscript.scala) - Scala implementation of the GeoScript API.
 * [mapnik2geotools](https://github.com/dwins/mapnik2geotools) - Using the Scala XML API to translate from Mapnik XML to GeoTools' SLD dialect.
 * [GeoTrellis](https://github.com/locationtech/geotrellis) - GeoTrellis is a Scala library and framework that uses Spark to work with raster data.